luisranu/reduce_SNPs/README.md

 # 🧬 reduce_SNPs.sh

 A simple Bash script to filter biallelic SNPs from a VCF file by removing nearby variants that carry redundant information.
-Optionally, the user can define a distance (in base pairs) and a minimum
+Optionally, the user can define a threshold distance (in base pairs) and a threshold for allele frequency difference to retain only representative SNPs.
+This helps reduce redundancy and computational burden in large-scale genetic studies.

 ## 📄 Description